andrew/ultimate-awesome/README.md

 - [awesome-durable-executions](https://github.com/edmondop/awesome-durable-executions) - A collection of resources for Durable Executions enthusiasts.
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.
 - [awesome-yocto-project](https://github.com/fkromer/awesome-yocto-project) - It's not an embedded Linux Distribution, It creates a custom one for you.
+- [awesome-alternatives](https://github.com/flick9000/awesome-alternatives) - A curated list of free and open-source alternatives to common proprietary software.
 - [awesome-job-boards](https://github.com/idimetrix/awesome-job-boards) - The best job boards for fast hiring.
 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
 - [awesome-few-shot-meta-learning](https://github.com/johnnyasd12/awesome-few-shot-meta-learning) - Awesome few shot / meta learning papers.